mindscan-de/Tutorials/0x06_LanguageModel_ULMFiT/README.md

 this from scratch will require much more engineering, experiments of different architectures, research and computational power as well (and someone might be luckier than you with his/her approach).
 Doing AI research is way more expensive, if you only want some simple task to be done.

+# Model and Training

+Phase 1)
+* Pretrain the Language Model - Objective is predicting the next word

+Phase 2)
+* Fine-Tune the pretrained Language Model on the new Dataset - Objective is predicting the nex word.
+Since the new dataset has different statistical characteristics, the fine-tuning step must be performed, to match the target task.
+* This will adapt the pre trained language model into your task oriented language model

+Phase 3)
+* Train the last Layer(s) to the task you want to perform.
+In ULMFiT train the classifier, by replacing the last (softmax) layer with a layer, which is able to perform the desired target task.